 With its rounded habit, nice foliage, and colorful flowers, this shrub is impressive enough to function as a specimen plant in your landscape.
 Alternatively, you can plant several Catawba rhododendron shrubs together to create an attractive living privacy screen.

 The Catawba rhododendron grows best in shaded areas because its sensitive root system does not like to be exposed to heat.
 Its roots should be kept cool and moist, but be careful to avoid wet feet—good soil drainage is essential to avoid root rot.

 Moreover, this shrub's root system is shallow, so the roots can be easily damaged (for example, by weeding too vigorously around it and accidentally striking its roots with a shovel).
 Some of these concerns can be addressed by applying 3 inches of mulch around your Catawba rhododendron.
 A layer of mulch will:

 - Reduce the amount of heat that permeates down to the root system

 - Cut down on weed growth and furnish a protective buffer between you and the root system

 Prune your Catawba rhododendron just after it is done flowering.
 Tardy pruning could cause a reduction in flowers for next year.
-As always when pruning shrubs, start by pruning off dead or damaged branches.
-Next, trim off any branches that are sticking way up above the rest, thereby spoiling the overall shape of the bush.
-Yearly pruning will promote a more compact shape.

 Give Catawba rhododendron a little morning sun at the northern end of its range.
 At the southern end of its range, give it full shade.